 Every year, Leeds Trinity offers a Sanctuary Scholarship in partnership with the article 26 Project, which is backed by the Helena Kennedy Foundation.
 The Sanctuary Scholarship provides one student seeking asylum to progress on to higher education.
 The tuition fees are waived for the length of the course.

-If a recipient of the Sanctuary Scholarship's immigration status changes, meaning that they can access Student Finance or that their immigration status no longer allows them to study for the duration of the course, then the scholarship would need to be cancelled.
-Applicants must have an offer on a course at Leeds Trinity in order to be eligible to apply for the Sanctuary Scholarship
+If a recipient of the Sanctuary Scholarship's immigration status changes, making them able to access Student Finance, or that their immigration status no longer allows them to study for the duration of the course, then the scholarship would need to be cancelled.

 Find out more